Miss Kazakhstan

-Miss Kazakhstan (Мисс Қазақстан) is a national beauty pageant in Kazakhstan.
-The pageant was founded in 1997, where the winners were sent to Miss Universe, Miss World, and Miss Earth.
+Miss Kazakhstan (Мисс Қазақстан), also known as Miss Qazaqstan, is a national beauty pageant in Kazakhstan.
+The pageant was founded in 1997, where the winners were sent to Miss Universe, Miss World, and Miss Grand International began 2025.

 History

 Miss Kazakhstan started in 1997 from Sovet Seitov management.
 Being the most prestigious national pageant, Miss Kazakhstan became the pioneer of national beauty pageants in Kazakhstan.
 17 regions and 3 cities across Kazakhstan compete for the crown.
 Miss Kazakhstan is the national modern beauty agency in Kazakhstan which has the right to select representatives to international events such as Miss Universe (since 2006), Miss World (since 1998), and Miss Earth (since 2021).

 Since 2022, former Miss Kazakhstan 2014 who is also Kazakhstan's representative at Miss Universe 2014, Aiday Isaeva has been crowned President of Miss Kazakhstan.
 In that year the name Miss Kazakhstan was rebranded using the local language name "Miss Qazaqstan".

 Formats

 The Miss Qazaqstan competition is traditionally holding provincial representation every year.
 The 17 and 3 cities across Kazakhstan will compete for the crown.
 In the final result, there will be a Second Runner-up, a First Runner-up, and then finally 3 grand winners, Miss Earth Qazaqstan, Miss Universe Qazaqstan, and Miss Qazaqstan.